elmyrockers/EzAuth/README.md

 	include 'register_form.php';
 	```
 	Then, you can try to submit this register form, then view its result on your localhost.
+Good luck!

 ## Reference